“Ecopreneurs” for a sustainable future

 The “Green Colleges” link these components together and thus directly achieve two goals: Young people are educated and have better chances of finding a job or setting up their own business.
 And resources are preserved by a new, more environmentally aware generation.
 In the training centres, young women and men learn, for example, how to process and sell fruit, how to build energy-saving cookers, how to install solar panels and how organic farming works – or even how to begin a career in ecotourism.
 They become “ecopreneurs”, entrepreneurs in sustainable professions.

-- In the course of the project, a regional campaign is being organised to raise awareness of the Green Colleges and the importance of sustainable natural resource management.
-In addition, the young “ecopreneurs” can present their products and skills to potential customers and employers.
+- Over the course of the project, a regional campaign is being organized to raise awareness of the Green Colleges and the importance of sustainable natural resource management.
+The "ecopreneurs" can present their products and skills to potential customers and employers.